Aviuz/PrisonLabor/README.md

 * Time restrictions - prisoners that have option "Force to work" are added to "Restrict" tab.
 * Prison area - prisoners in order to work need to reach target.
 You can check "Hold open" option on doors.
 Be aware, they will try to run if they see opportunity.
 * "Prisoners only" tools - You can mark orders and bills by tools that exclude colonist from work.

-## Beta
-This is beta version.
-Some ascpects of mod still need to be balanced (like motivation).
-There can be still some bugs.

 ## Compatibility
 * Works with mods that add custom Jobs, to enable some of them you need to go to the mod settings.